top of page

 When I lived in Singapore, I did experience to a certain extent, what it feels like to be in a minority group (albeit in a modern age).
 I always caught the bus to where I was going and was almost always the only Caucasian person on it.
 Local people did stare, and I often wondered what they were thinking.
 They were always friendly and perhaps they wondered what was in my musical instrument case and why I was in their country doing a job that many Singaporeans were equally skilled to do.

 Singapore as a country, has a lot to teach other places about inclusion.
 I personally never felt threatened, I felt welcomed, but I always did my bit.
-There was also a lot of good humour surrounding the topic, something which is a grey area in the UK.
+There was also a lot of good humour surrounding the topic, something which is a grey area in the UK, you can't joke about anything anymore.
 I would give up my seat on the bus to anyone more needy and would contribute positively to the community and society.
-The four men in the photo above, I am certain, contribute positively to the world.

 Shocking, but Common Sense.